amirali-dashti/Machina-Language/README.md

 # Machina Language
-A programming language specifically for Automatas and Machines.
-(Computation Theory)
+Machina is a specialized programming language designed for the creation and manipulation of Automata and Machines, inspired by concepts in Computation Theory.